Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 // </sl:translate>
 ~~~

-Smartling captures each javascript string literal as a translatable string, so your translators will see three separate strings:
+Smartling captures each JavaScript string literal as a translatable string, so your translators will see three separate strings:

 * ‘You added a ‘
 * ‘ ‘